-Zolmitriptan nasal spray: zolmitriptan is also a triptan medicine.
+Zolmitriptan is also a triptan medicine.
 Zolmitriptan nasal spray is an alternative to sumatriptan injection.
 It often works well but possibly not as quickly as sumatriptan injection.

-100% oxygen therapy: this is an alternative treatment that may be advised, especially if sumatriptan injections or zolmitriptan nasal spray cannot be used, or do not work.
-It often works well to relieve pain within 15 minutes, but it does not work in everybody.
+This is an alternative treatment that may be advised, especially if sumatriptan injections or zolmitriptan nasal spray cannot be used or do not work.
+It often works well to relieve pain within 15 minutes but it does not work in everybody.
 Its advantage, when it works, is that it can be used as often as necessary.
-The oxygen has to be 100% and so needs to be delivered, through a special mask, from an oxygen cylinder.
+The oxygen has to be 100% and so needs to be delivered through a special mask from an oxygen cylinder.
 Some people with cluster headaches have an oxygen cylinder and mask at home ready to treat an attack.

 100% oxygen treatment may not be suitable for people who also have chronic obstructive pulmonary disease (COPD).

-Other treatments: sumatriptan injections, zolmitriptan nasal spray or oxygen are usually the first-line treatments.
+Sumatriptan injections, zolmitriptan nasal spray or oxygen are usually the first-line treatments.
 Other treatments that are sometimes used include sumatriptan nasal spray and ergotamine injection.
-In general, these are often not as good as the first-line treatments.
+In general, these are not as good as the first-line treatments.

 Preventing cluster headaches

-- Verapamil.
-This is the most commonly used treatment.
+Verapamil is the most commonly used treatment.
 It is a medicine that is normally used to treat heart problems.
 It is not clear how it works for cluster headaches.
-The doses used are often higher than those used for heart problems, and you may need heart tests such as an electrocardiogram (ECG) before increasing to high doses.
+The doses used are often higher than those used for heart problems and therefore heart tests such as an electrocardiogram (ECG) might be required before increasing to high doses.

-- Lithium.
-This medicine is more commonly used to treat bipolar disorder.
+Lithium is more commonly used to treat bipolar disorder.
 It is not clear how it may help cluster headaches.
 It is most effective in chronic cluster headache.
-You need regular blood checks to measure the level of lithium in the blood to make sure the dose is correct.
+Regular blood checks are needed to measure the level of lithium in the blood to make sure the dose is correct.